 No conclusive evidence exists that associates smoking with an increased risk of melanoma.

 Smokers are at an increased risk of developing anogenital cancers.
-In a study evaluating anogenital cancer and smoking, the 3 sites most highly associated with smoking were the vulva, anus, and penis.
+In a study evaluating anogenital cancer and smoking, the three sites most highly associated with smoking were the vulva, anus, and penis.

 Skin Conditions Improved with Smoking